 If you have 3 GIA triple excellent diamonds, how can you tell which one has the best light performance?
 This is where tools like the ASET (Angular Spectrum Evaluation Tool) and IdealScope come in.

-The ASET scope provides more information with regard to light performance.
+The ASET scope provides more information about light performance.
 For fancy cut diamonds especially, the ASET is the preferred tool for evaluating light performance.
-However, it does take more knowledge to decypher what the colors mean and how they relate to the diamond's optics.
+However, it does take more knowledge to decipher what the colors mean and how they relate to the diamond's optics.